WP_HTML_Tag_Processor::set_modifiable_textpublicWP 6.7.0

 Modifiable text is text content that may be read and changed without changing the HTML structure of the document around it.
 This includes the contents of #text nodes in the HTML as well as the inner contents of HTML comments, Processing Instructions, and others, even though these nodes aren't part of a parsed DOM tree.
 They also contain the contents of SCRIPT and STYLE tags, of TEXTAREA tags, and of any other section in an HTML document which cannot contain HTML markup (DATA).

 Not all modifiable text may be set by this method, and not all content may be set as modifiable text.
 In the case that this fails it will return false indicating as much.
-For instance, it will not allow inserting the string </script into a SCRIPT element, because the rules for escaping that safely are complicated.
+For instance, if the contents of a SCRIPT element are neither JavaScript nor JSON, it’s not possible to guarantee that escaping strings like </script> won’t break the script; in these cases, updates will be rejected and it’s up to calling code to perform language-specific escaping or workarounds.
 Similarly, it will not allow setting content into a comment which would prematurely terminate the comment.

 Example: